PatriciaRodrigues1994/Satellite-Image-Segmentation/README.md

 ## How to run

 1. Download the dataset and run the preprocessing.py in the src directory.
-2. To train a pretrained model, you can run training.py from the src directory.
+2. To train a model, you can run main.py from the src directory.
-3. For inference, use inference.py script.
+3. For inference, use test_change.py script.

 If you want to take a look at the prediction at each epochs you can use tensorboard with:
 	tensorboard --logdir=./logs